RobertoRoos/sawIntuitiveResearchKitWiki/Video-Pipeline.md

 ## Hacked ISI HRSV

-Some groups have replaced the CRTs provided by ISI with a pair of LCD panels.
-The issue is to find the proper size of monitor, i.e. roughly 14" with 4/3 ratio and ideally a fairly high resolution.
+Some groups have replaced the CRTs in the HRSV provided by ISI with a pair of LCD panels.
+The main issue is to find the proper size of monitor, i.e. roughly 14" with 4/3 ratio and ideally a fairly high resolution.

   * The group at JHU found some replacement part for older laptop and LCD controllers that work fine (see [ISI Research Wiki](https://research.intusurg.com/index.php/DVRK:Topics:StereoViewerLCD) [Password protected].
 Unfortunately, some of the parts used are getting harder to find.